ellysh/video-game-bots/ClickerBots/output-device-capture.md

     MsgBox(0, "Coords", "Picture not found.") endif
 ```
-These are the steps to test `_ImageSearch` function with the script:
+These are steps to test `_ImageSearch` function with the script:
-1. Launch a Notepad application.
+1. Launch Notepad application.
-2. Launch a `Search.au3` script.
+2. Launch `Search.au3` script.
 3. Switch to the Notepad window.
-4. Wait a message box with coordinates of the Notepad logo picture.
-It should appear after five seconds since the script start.
+4. Wait a message box with coordinates of the Notepad logo's picture.
+It should appear after five seconds since script's starting.

-If you have faced with issues when launching a new version of the library you can download a previous stable version [here](https://github.com/ellysh/ImageSearch).
+If you have faced with issues when launching current version of the library you can download a previous stable version [here](https://github.com/ellysh/ImageSearch).

 The `_ImageSearch` function takes these parameters: